Complete quantum-inspired framework for computational fluid dynamics: Preliminaries

-where the indices $i_1, i_2, \dots ,i_{N_x}$ and $j_1, j_2, \dots ,j_{N_y}$ are called \textit{physical indices}.
-A pictorial representation of an MPS is given in Fig.~\ref{fig:outline}c.
-The bond dimension $\rchi$ of the MPS is defined as the maximum matrix dimension over all matrices in Eq.~\eqref{eq:MPS}.
-In this work, we choose the particular encoding where the first $N_x$ bits correspond to $x$-axis and the remaining $N_y$ bits enumerate $y$-axis, as already performed in~\cite{Greens_function_MPS,kiffner_jaksch2023tensor}.
-However, other choices of encoding are possible~\cite{Erika_vlasov_eq,Image_Compression}.
-Importantly, the total number of parameters in all $2N$ matrices in Eq.~\eqref{eq:MPS} is at most $2N\rchi^2$.
-Hence, in the particular case of $\rchi$ constant, the MPS provides an exponentially compressed representation of the $2^N$-dimensional vector.
-Moreover, for our simulations, instead of fixing all virtual dimensions at $\rchi$, the solver dynamically adapts the matrix dimension at each MPS site according to the amount of inter-scale correlations.
-This allows us to reduce the number of parameters well below the bound $2N\rchi^2$ in practice.
+This is the MPS form (see also Fig.~\ref{fig:outline}c).
+The indices $i_k$ and $j_k$ are referred to as \textit{physical indices} of the matrices $A_j$ and $B_j$, respectively.
+Note that, the first $N_x$ matrices correspond to $x_{\boldsymbol i}$ and the remaining $N_y$ ones to $y_{\boldsymbol j}$, as in~\cite{Greens_function_MPS,kiffner_jaksch2023tensor}.
+However, other arrangements are possible~\cite{Erika_vlasov_eq,Image_Compression,gourianov2022quantum}.
+The bond dimension $\rchi$ is defined as the maximum dimension over all $2\,N$ matrices used.
+Importantly, the total number of parameters is at most $2\,N\,\rchi^2$.
+Hence, if $\rchi$ constant, the MPS provides an exponentially compressed representation of the $2^N$-dimensional vector.
+Moreover, instead of fixing all virtual dimensions at $\rchi$, we dynamically adapt each site's dimension to the amount of inter-scale correlations.
+This typically reduces the number of parameters well below the bound $2\,N\,\rchi^2$.

-In the MPS representation, the binary discretization of the domain dictates the notion of spatial scales.
-Namely, the first bit splits the domain in two halves, while the second bit splits each of the two halves into two more sub-halves and so on.
-Since the the bond dimension measures the amount of correlation between bits~\cite{orus2014practical,schollwock2011density}, MPSs with small $\rchi$ correspond to functions with limited correlations between scales.
-More precisely, MPSs with low bond dimension arise when long-range correlations are suppressed~\cite{orus2014practical}.
-Following the intuition in~\cite{gourianov2022quantum}, we then encode the solutions of the INSE into MPSs.
-Indeed, even in the turbulent regime, the dynamics at a given scale is influenced only by the dynamics happening at the neighboring scales, and the interactions between well separated scales are suppressed, reflecting the well known energy cascade mechanism~\cite{kolmogorov1941local}.